johnmyleswhite/Style.jl/README.md

       return x
     end

-(5) Never use tabs instead of space characters
+(5) Never use tabs instead of space characters as whitespace in code.

+(6) Never place more than 80 characters on a line.

-(6) Always include a single space after a comma:
+(7) Always include a single space after a comma:

 **Good style**